ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 `--waveform-workers` JPEGs render concurrently while the user reviews the current full-width Sixel/ANSI preview.
 The renderer re-reads the live viewport and Windows console-font cell size for each preview, and automatically re-renders when the window or font size changes.
-It uses all available width except one left and one right cell; a faint grey box marks the waveform's exact top, bottom, left, and right bounds.
+It begins at the same 12-cell indent as the filename/status lines and uses Chafa's explicit live view size plus fit-to-view-width mode to reach every remaining cell except the one-cell right margin.
+A faint grey box marks the waveform's exact top, bottom, left, and right bounds, with matching faint grey dividers between every stacked audio channel.

 The controls answer a diagnostic question rather than asking whether to keep a generated JPEG:

-- `F` — the waveform looks fine; continue to the next track
+- `N` — no problem; the waveform looks fine and review continues
-- `P` — mark the track and its staged preview as a problem for later review
+- `Y` — yes, there is a problem; record it and ask whether to edit or rename
 - `E` — open the audio itself in Adobe Audition, Cool Edit, Audacity, ocenaudio, Sound Forge, or a configured editor
-- `R` — regenerate the preview from the current audio file after an edit
+- `V` — view the waveform JPEG full-screen through `openimage.bat`/IrfanView

-- `V` — open the waveform JPEG through `openimage.bat`/IrfanView
+When the `Y` follow-up rename is approved, an `rn.bat`-style editable filename prompt starts with the current audio filename.
+The verified rename includes the audio, matching same-stem lyric/log sidecars, old `.bak…` family members, and local playlist references.
+Playlist content is backed up before replacement.

 `AUDIO_EDITOR_EXECUTABLE` in the `USER CONFIGURATION` section or the `AUDIT_MUSIC_AUDIO_EDITOR` environment variable can name a preferred editor.